Integrity and

 urgency, spite or unconcern.

-Don't permit yourself to harbor negative thought, or express negative speech or
+Don't permit yourself to harbor negative thought or to express negative speech

-manners, supposing that because you maintain your integrity sometimes and have
+or manners, supposing that because you maintain your integrity sometimes and

-developed some positive qualities, or because another person approves of your
+have developed some positive qualities, or because another person approves of

-conduct or influence, -that some of your negative thinking or expression is not
+your conduct or influence, that some of your negative thinking or expression is

-harmful or is an allowable ornament of your personality.
-Or that the integrity
+not harmful or is an allowable ornament of your personality.
+Or that the

-that you experience sometimes transforms your negative actions to be -not
+integrity that you experience sometimes transforms your negative actions to be

 25 You might